7 min read

 Not only should your communications be engaging, but they need to be professionally written with correct spelling and grammar, be written in plain language that avoids unnecessary jargon, and be as concise as possible.

 Brevity is also important: busy people don’t have a lot of time to spend wading through documents to determine what is important and what they need to know.

 A Siemens Enterprise Communications report found that around 17 hours of each workweek in mid-sized companies is spent clarifying misunderstandings!

 People want to hear from their employers, but do they?

 Gallup research reveals that 74% of employees feel that they are missing out on receiving important information at work.

-Good communication involves two-way dialogues.
-This is especially true for internal communications.
+Best practice internal communication in organizations involves establishing two-way dialogues.
 Employees want to be able to contribute feedback and ensure that their opinions, recommendations, and questions are heard.
 You can do this in many ways, such as surveys, anonymous feedback forms, workshops, focus groups, and Town Hall consultations.

 A Salesforce survey found that when employees feel that they are listened to in the workplace, they’re around five times more likely to feel empowered to do their best possible work.